dinhvanducdavid/Delivery/README.md

 # JIRA Issue Downloader - Python 3 Version

 A modernized Python 3 application for downloading JIRA issues and associated Gerrit patches using Firefox WebDriver.
+Available in both **GUI** and **Command-Line** modes.

 ## What Changed from the Original Version